Hiring/Collaborating with a Health Economist

-The International Health Economics Association also lists job openings in the job listings page on the IHEA web site.
-Job listings e-mailed to IHEA at the address given on the job page will be listed at no charge.
+The International Health Economics Association (IHEA) also lists job openings on their website.
 Information about jobs for health services researchers with economics expertise may also be found from AcademyHealth.
-Employers can advertise open positions on career center page on the Academy web site.
+Employers can advertise open positions on career center page on the Academy website.
 There is a small job market at the AcademyHealth's Annual Research Meeting in June where binders with job listings and resumes may be reviewed.
 The complete binder may be purchased after the meeting is over.

-Health economics jobs are occasionally listed in publications by the American Public Health Association, the American Journal of Public Health, and the Nations' Health.
+Health economics jobs are occasionally listed in publications by the American Public Health Association (APHA), the American Journal of Public Health, and the Nations' Health.
 Ads are expensive, as these are widely circulated publications.
 APHA also operates a web based career service, which lists both employer and job candidate information.
-The International Society for Pharmacoeconomics and Outcomes Research and the Society for Medical Decision Making also have web sites that may have job listings.
+The International Society for Pharmacoeconomics and Outcomes Research and the Society for Medical Decision Making also have websites that may have job listings.

 Helping researchers who are writing research proposals is one way HERC fulfills its mission of improving the quality of VA health economics research.
 HERC can provide information about cost data, methods, cost-effectiveness analysis, study design, and other issues.
 HERC does not actually design or perform analyses for this type of assistance.

 Individual HERC investigators who are directly involved in designing and carrying out a study may write a letter of support for their collaborator's proposal; however, in these cases, it is more likely that they will be listed as a funded co-investigator.